keeff22/i3-weather/README.md

 install `php` to run.
-edit `run.php` to change your API key, location and other options. get your api key from [OpenWeatherMap.org](https://home.openweathermap.org/users/sign_up)
+edit `run.php` to change your API key, location and other options. get your api key from [OpenWeatherMap.org](https://home.openweathermap.org/users/sign_up) you may also need to install `fontawesome-webfont.ttf` to your fonts folder in order to display the icons properly.
 |functions|parameters|
 |:---:|:---:|
 |degrees(unit,data,spacer)|display degrees in selected unit / unit: 0-K 1-°C 2-°F, data: array, spacer: bool |